PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 When you use PhobVision to calibrate, you can follow the instructions onscreen, which should correspond with the instructions in the [PhobGCC Calibration Guide](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Calibration_Guide_Latest.md).
 It doesn't have room to say it, but you can still press Start to skip the measurements and begin notch adjustment on the notches you've measured.

-However, you are presented with more information than you would get while calibrating using Smashscope that may be useful.
+However, you are presented with more information than you would get while calibrating using Smashscope, and this may be useful.

 ![](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phobvision_Images/01-calibrate.jpg?raw=true)